SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/silabs_pir_ira_s210st01/README.md

 1. Create a "Platform - Empty C Project" project for the "EFR32MG12 Radio Board (BRD4162A)" using Simplicity Studio v5.
 Use the default project settings.
 Be sure to connect and select the "EFR32MG12 Radio Board (BRD4162A)" from the "Debug Adapters" on the left before creating a project.

-2. Copy the files from app/example/silabs_pir_ira_s210st01 folder into the project root folder (overwriting existing app.c).
+2. Copy the file `app/example/silabs_pir_ira_s210st01/app.c` into the project root folder (overwriting the existing file).

 3. Install the software components:

     - Open the .slcp file in the project.
     - Select the *SOFTWARE COMPONENTS* tab.
     - Install the following components:
       - **[Third Party Hardware Drivers] → [Sensor] → [IRA-S210ST01 - PIR Sensor (Silabs)]**.